ducks/node-cannabis-reports/README.md

 ## Installation

-You should only need to run `npm install`.
+You should only need to run `yarn`.

 ## Tests

 There is a minimal set of tests currently but more are coming.
-Run `npm run test`.
+Run `yarn run test`.

 ## Docs

 This module uses jsdoc.
 The docs are located in `/docs`.
 They are ok for now but will be improving.
-You can regenerate the docs by running `npm run docs`.
+You can regenerate the docs by running `yarn run docs`.

 ## Usage